cyvb/CopySELECT/README.md

 # CopySELECT
-A Tampermonkey script to copy current SELECT item.
+A Tampermonkey script to copy current SELECT item with a single click.